Teaching programs for Early Childhood Education (ECE) licensure

 - Eligible for Uncommon Scholarships

-Our post-baccalaureate ECE and Elementary Education program endorses you to teach both early childhood education and elementary education, so you will have licensures for birth-8 years old and 4k-9th grade.
-You'll graduate with the educational skills and confidence to teach multiple age groups.
+This post-baccalaureate option is part of our CAPTL program that will endorse you to teach both early childhood education and elementary education, so you will have licensures for birth to 3rd grade and 4k-9th grade.
+Graduate with the educational skills and confidence to teach multiple age groups.

 - Eligible for Uncommon Scholarships.